simdjson/simdjson/doc/basics.md

 }
 ```

-We may tend provide support for our Car struct:
+We may then provide support for our `Car`` struct:

 ```C++
 template <>